 - Check your email after the March 1 deadline.
-Applicants who completed and listed AACC on their FAFSA or MSFAA by March 1, will be notified by email of the required documentation to submit for further consideration of the Promise Scholarship.
+Eligible students will be notified by email of the required documentation to submit for further consideration of the Promise Scholarship.
 You can also login to your MDCAPS and check your "To Do List" for a complete listing of all required documentation.

 Renewing an Award